franciscoquinteros/loadbalancer/README.md

 #### Via Telegram Bot:

 1. An operator sends a username to the Telegram bot (e.g., `juanperez98`)
-2. The bot automatically creates a new user with the provided username and password `cocos`
+2. The bot automatically creates a new user with the provided username and password `cocos1`
 3. Sends a Spanish confirmation message that can be easily copied and pasted

 #### Via HTTP API: